0xjei/SawChain/processor/README.md

 A description Event allow a Company Operator to record and certify information data of the activities performed on a Field or Batch held by a Company into the state.
 This type of Event does not deal with the quantity of a Field or a Batch.
 The Operator must specify an EventType identifier, one Batch or Field where to record the Event and an optional list of EventParameterValue.
-The EventType identifier is used to retrieve the information about the EventType to perform comparisons between with the incoming data.
+The EventType identifier is used to retrieve the information about the EventType to validate the input data.
-The transaction creates a new description Event for a Field or a Batch updating the Event list for the Field or the Batch.
+The transaction creates a new description Event updating the Event list for the provided input Field or the Batch.
 The Event is stored inside the Batch or Field itself because each Event belongs uniquely to a Batch or Field which simplify the backtracking process.

 ```protobuf